-Ottobock’s Kenevo knee is the first bionic knee designed for users with lower mobility grades, meaning persons who walk at no more than half-speed, have difficulty overcoming obstacles, and are at a higher risk of stumbling or falling.
-This knee is exciting because it demonstrates the ability of bionic limbs to adapt to specific needs.
+Ottobock’s Kenevo knee is the first bionic knee designed for users with lower mobility grades, meaning those who walk at no more than half-speed, have difficulty overcoming obstacles, and are at a higher risk of stumbling or falling.
+This knee is exciting because it demonstrates our ability to create bionic limbs for specific needs.

 What’s On This Page?